urs-of-the-backwoods/HG3D-Create-A-Game/source/index.rst

 |

-Using Haskell - the famous functional programming language - for game creation should be fun and ideally suited to explore functional programming.

-This website and the |HGamer3D| library will help you with that.
-It is all about simple and fun game programming with Haskell, learning step by step and putting a focus on how to do it.
-The library is open source and works on Linux, Windows and OS X. I am myself on the road to use this vehicle to get a better grasp of Haskell.

-And now, start reading and coding with |HGamer3D|.

-|
+Welcome dear brave code warrior!
+This site has been built to help you exploring Haskell by writing 3D computer games.

+Look for the menue and choose by your taste:

 **Table of Contents**

 .. 	toctree::
 	:maxdepth: 1

-	Your First Haskell Game <FirstGame>
-	Learning Haskell <LearningHaskell>
-	Actions and do Notation <Actions>
+	Start Programming <FirstGame>
+	More Examples <MoreExamples>
+	Geometries <Geometries>
-	API I: Entities <Entities>
+	Entities <Entities>
-	API II: Events <Events>
-	API III: 3D Coordinates <Coordinates>
+	Coordinates <Coordinates>
-	Tools: Arriccio <Arriccio>
+	Scene Graph <SceneGraph>
+	Events <Events>
-	Game: Cuboid2 <Cuboid2>
+	Cuboid2 <Cuboid2>
-	Game: Space Invaders <SpaceInvaders>
+	Space Invaders <SpaceInvaders>
-	The Scene Graph <SceneGraph>
+	How To <HowTo>
+	Arriccio <Arriccio>
 	Impressum

 ..